kubeflow/examples/bluebook-for-bulldozers-kaggle-competition/Readme.md

 ## Step 1: Log into Docker

 Start by creating a Docker account on DockerHub (https://hub.docker.com/).
-After signing up, Install Docker https://docs.docker.com/get-docker/ and enter  `docker login`  command on your terminal and enter your docker-hub username and password to log into Docker.
+After signing up, Install Docker https://docs.docker.com/get-docker/ and enter  `sudo docker login`  command on your terminal and enter your docker-hub username and password to log into Docker.

 ## Step 2: Build the loaddata image